 I usually associate German cakes with Black Forest rather than cheesecake, so it was a nice surprise to find out that Germany specializes in it.
 The Bavarian style filling is not quite as dense as other cheesecakes, not-too-sweet, and nestled between two layers of very light sponge cake that’s been dusted with a thick layer of feather-light powdered sugar.
 They must have sifted it a hundred times.

 Here’s a link to the recipe if you want to try it.
 I will update if I try the recipe.

-Update: Here’s an adapted version of the recipe recently released in a Disney cookbook.
+Update: Here’s an adapted version of the Biergarten cheesecake recently released in a Disney cookbook.
 It’s a little different from the recipe in the link, but only slightly.
 I’ll post another photo when I get around to trying it.

 Epcot Bavarian Cheesecake

 - 9 Inch Springform pan, electric mixer, 9 inch cake pans

 - ¾ cup flour